Sayapatri/5bitEncoder/README.md

 # 5bitEncoder

-Generate "5 bit BAUDOT code" with Arduino
+Generate "5 bit BAUDOT code" with Arduino with PS2Keyboard as input data

 INSTALL LIBRARY IN ARDUINO DIRECTORY